 During 2012 a community health needs assessment (CHNA) was conducted by two independent consulting firms - Sumption & Wyland and Sage Project Consultants, both of Sioux Falls, SD, on behalf of Coteau des Prairies Hospital & Clinic based out of Sisseton, SD.
+In February of 2016, CDP reviewed and revised the CHNA to meet all State and Federal guidelines.

 The assessment targeted the surrounding community, considering the needs of over 3,800 individuals within the defined research area including adjacent rural communities such as Peever, SD; Rosholt, SD; Wheaton, MN; and Browns Valley, MN.
-The town of Sisseton, population 2,4701, serves as both the county seat for Roberts County as well as the location of Coteau des Prairies Hospital.
+The town of Sisseton, population 2,470, serves as both the county seat for Roberts County as well as the location of Coteau des Prairies Hospital.
 The area is classified as both rural and medically underserved2, with the closest hospitals located approximately 50 miles away (critical access hospitals in Britton, SD; Milbank, SD; and Webster, SD).
 The closest larger, non-critical access medical facility is nearly 60 miles away (Watertown, SD).
 Coteau des Prairies is the only clinic and hospital provider in the community of Sisseton with the exception of Woodrow Wilson Keeble Memorial Health Care Center, an facility managed by Indian Health Service, also located in Sisseton.